Localized molecular orbitals: Pipek–Mezey localization

-In organic chemistry
+Informal usage in organic chemistry

 A list of localized molecular orbitals considered in organic chemistry, showing component atomic orbitals and all shapes of the MOs they constitute.
-In reality, AOs and MOs, as obtained from computations, are much "fatter" than depicted in these cartoons.
+In reality, AOs and localized MOs, as obtained from computations, are much "fatter" than depicted in these cartoons.

 Organic chemistry is often discussed in terms of localized molecular orbitals in a qualitative and informal sense.
 Historically, much of classical organic chemistry was built on the older valence bond / orbital hybridization models of bonding.
-To account for phenomena like aromaticity, this simple model of bonding is supplemented by semi-quantitative results from Hückel molecular orbital theory.
+To account for phenomena like aromaticity, this simple model of bonding was supplemented by semi-quantitative results from Hückel molecular orbital theory.
 However, the understanding of stereoelectronic effects requires the analysis of interactions between donor and acceptor orbitals between two molecules or different regions within the same molecule, and molecular orbitals must be considered.
-Because proper (symmetry-adapted) molecular orbitals are fully delocalized and do not admit a ready correspondence with the "bonds" of the molecule, as visualized by the practicing chemist, the most common approach is to instead consider the interaction between filled and unfilled localized molecular orbitals that correspond to σ bonds, π bonds, lone pairs, and their unoccupied counterparts.
-These orbitals and typically given the notation σ (sigma bonding), π (pi bonding), n (occupied nonbonding orbital, "lone pair"), p (unoccupied nonbonding orbital, "empty p orbital"; the symbol n* for unoccupied nonbonding orbital is seldom used), π* (pi antibonding), and σ* (sigma antibonding).
-(Woodward and Hoffmann use ω for nonbonding orbitals in general, occupied or unoccupied.)
-When comparing localized molecular orbitals derived from the same atomic orbitals, these classes generally follow the order σ < π < n < p (n*) < π* < σ* when ranked by increasing energy.
+Because proper (symmetry-adapted) molecular orbitals are fully delocalized across the molecule and do not admit a ready correspondence with the "bonds" and "lone pairs", as conceived by the practicing chemist, the most common approach is to instead consider the interaction between filled and unfilled localized molecular orbitals that do have a rough correspondence to σ bonds, π bonds, lone pairs, and their virtual counterparts.
+These orbitals and typically given the notation σ (sigma bonding), π (pi bonding), n (occupied nonbonding orbital, "lone pair"), p (unoccupied (p-type) nonbonding orbital, "empty p orbital"; less commonly, the symbols a for "acceptor" or "atomic" orbital and n* for unoccupied nonbonding orbital are also used), π* (pi antibonding), and σ* (sigma antibonding).
+(Woodward and Hoffmann introduced the symbol ω for nonbonding orbitals in general, occupied or unoccupied.)
+When comparing localized molecular orbitals derived from the same atomic orbitals, these classes generally follow the order σ < π < n < p < π* < σ* when ranked by increasing energy.